ethereumjs/ultralight/packages/cli/README.md

 # Ultralight CLI

-This is an experimental implementation an Ultralight node packaged up as a NodeJS application and run from the command line.
+This is an experimental implementation an Ultralight node packaged as a NodeJS application and run from the command line.

 ## Usage